 - gluten-free rolled oats - my favorite is Bob's Red Mill gluten-free old-fashioned rolled oats.

-- almond flour – perfect in this vegan breakfast cookies recipe because the textures of the oats and almond flour work well together, and the mild almond flavor complements the nutty flavors of the peanut butter and bananas.
+- almond flour - perfect in this vegan banana oatmeal cookies recipe because the textures of the oats and almond flour work well together, and the mild almond flavor complements the nutty flavors of the peanut butter and bananas.

 - baking powder – helps to add a little lift to these vegan banana oatmeal cookies!